Call for Speakers is now closed, thank you for your submissions

 How do we get healthcare systems to work smoothly by delivering safe care to those that need it time after time?
 What are the workforce implications of a fast-paced healthcare system and what are the changes in models of care?
 And how do we address ongoing waves of covid on quality and safety in the healthcare system?
 Abstracts submitted to this topic will explore the subject of flow and safety in more detail and provide examples of projects where systems are in place.

 The quality improvement movement relies on innovation for change.
 Abstracts for this stream should look at innovative approaches to improving health outcomes on a national scale, as well as how new approaches can reach the most vulnerable people in communities.
 Innovations don’t have to be high-tech, they can be social, digital, process or device innovations – but what does this look like now compared to the future?

-You will be notified of the outcome by email in April 2023.
+You will be notified of the outcome by email in early May 2023.
 Please note the email address that you supply in the Submitter Details page will be the email address used to correspond the results of your submission.
 If you change email addresses during this time, please let us know so we can update your records.